MosheBlumbergX/MonitoringCPAnsible/README.md

 # MonitoringCPAnsible

-Repo to show case monitoring of CP platform deployed via cp-ansible
+Repo to show case monitoring of CP platform deployed via cp-ansible.

-Users should be able to pull JMX from the cluster using the following ports:
+Users should be able to pull JMX from the cluster using the following ports:  `9090/3000`.

 Supports metrics aggregation using JMX/Jolokia.
 Supports aggregated metrics export to Prometheus.

 ## Jolokia